RezzaMir/wolfgoatcabbage/README.md

-#wolfgoatcabbage file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer

-the wolfgoatcabbage.py file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer
+The wolfgoatcabbage.py file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer

 Also add files 'utils' and 'search' if you do not have them on visual studio